watameln/creator-docs/content/en-us/education/developer/beta-testing-experiences.md

 ### Open Access Beta

-If developers are confident their experience is playable by the general public, but may be lacking content, polish, and quality of life features, an open access beta is feasible.
+If developers are confident their experience is playable by the general public but may be lacking content, polish, and quality-of-life features, an open-access beta is feasible.
 To launch an open beta, the experience is set to public, allowing any Roblox user to play.
 This program is then conducted for one to two months before launch.

-Some recommendations for running an open access beta are below.
+Some recommendations for running an open-access beta are below.

-- Encourage users to join a Roblox group connected to the experience, or social community such as Discord.
-This provides users an avenue to leave feedback.
+- Encourage users to join a Roblox group connected to the experience, or a social community such as Discord.
+This provides users with an avenue to leave feedback.
 - Inform users that the experience is in a beta state.
 This can be done by adding the tag _Beta_ to the experience title and using in-experience pop-ups to set expectations as to the occasional bug or unfinished feature.

 <img src="../../assets/education/beta-testing-edu-experiences/BetaTestingGame.png"/>